TopHatCroat/learnin-dapr/01-hello-world/README.md

 Then initialise dapr with: `dapr init`

-To run this example use: `dapr run --app-id hello-dapr --app-port 8088 --dapr-http-port 8089 go run main.go`
+To run this example use: ` lsof -i tcp:3000 `

 ### Invoking the app